Do you prefer any major?

 What are my chances of being accepted into the program (if I have a low GPA, or GRE)?

 We look at a number of factors when evaluating applications including prerequisite grades, cum GPA, GRE score, recommendations, and completion of highly recommended courses.
-Additional consideration is given to applicants who complete the undergraduate Exercise Science minor at Regis University, and/or come from a diverse background, have earned a graduate level degree, or have earned a undergraduate degree from another Jesuit university.
+Additional consideration is given to applicants who complete the undergraduate Health and Exercise Science major or minor at Regis University, and/or come from a diverse background, have earned a graduate level degree, or have earned a undergraduate degree from a Jesuit university.
 It is the combination of these factors that determine whether you will be invited for an interview.
-It is then a combination of your academic evaluation and interview evaluation that determines acceptance.

 When will I find out if I have been selected to interview?
 When will my application be reviewed?